ordina-jworks/ordina-jworks.github.io/_posts/2024-01-16-fido-passkey.md

 ```

 ### Create Extension Output
-The `ClientExtensionOutputs` refers to the output of client extensions during the WebAuthn process, such as creating a public key credential or authentication.
+The `ClientExtensionOutputs` refers to the output of client extensions during the [WebAuthn](https://webauthn.guide/){:target="_blank" rel="noopener noreferrer"} process,
+such as creating a public key credential or authentication.
 This output may contain information specific to the used extensions.

 ```java
 public class CustomClientExtensionOutput implements ClientExtensionOutputs {